God will forgive us as we forgive others.

 This is a very powerful experience.

 When someone comes to us to ask forgiveness in humility, we can be taken by surprise.
 This is also humbling and at the same time powerful.

 As we give someone our forgiveness, we may be tempted to hold back some resentments.
-This can be a difficult task because they were not faire-not nice - something is not right.
+This can be a difficult task because they were not fair–not nice–something is not right.
 We could still be angry.
-How can this possible be right?
+How can this possibly be right?

 As we accept the gift of forgiveness, we will experience a powerful healing.
-The guilt and shame of our bad behavior is healed by love and grace.
+The guilt and shame of our bad behavior are healed by love and grace.